eonurk/RNA-seq-differential-analyses-guideline/README.md

 ```

 ## Data Preprocessing
-Before starting to analyze any dataset, you should make sure that the quality of it is okay and to do so a preprocessing step is generally required.
+Before starting to analyze any dataset, you should make sure that the quality of the data is okay and to do so a preprocessing step is generally required.

 First of all, ensure that your raw count matrix is `k x (1+n)` where `k` is the number of genes and `n` is the number of samples that you have and plus `1` is the gene names (or ids).
 Then, you can re-order the genes according to their standard deviations, so that the most variant genes are at the top: